 Launch your instances with the following:

-This will ask you to confirm the changes and fire up your instances.
+yes and fire up your instances.

 provisioning directory contains a number of files that can be used to set up your instances.
 Being realistic, since we do so much non-standard work (EBS vs instance store, LVM vs FS directly on a device, caches, etc) we need the ability to run arbitrary commands.
 This isn’t a great use case for puppet / chef / salt / ansible (yet), so we’ll just use easy to modify scripts for now.